waiting-for-dev/devise-jwt/README.md

 ### Testing

-Models configured with `:jwt_authenticatable` can't be retrieved from the session.
+Models configured with `:jwt_authenticatable` usually won't be retrieved from the session.
 For this reason, `sign_in` devise testing helper methods won't work as expected.

 What you need to do in order to authenticate test environment requests is the same that you will do in production: to provide a valid token in the